odedindi/intro_to_react_tdd/README.md

 * test 2: button starts as disabled but as input is entered in the input field it should become active

 ### second test suite:
+* test 1: display blank login form, with remember me checked by default
+* test 2: allow enter a username and a password
+* test 3: allow toggling remember
+* test 4: submit the form with username, password, and remember